daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md

 Open this file to view statistics for each sample.
 The method column has ave (average of each of the metrics across the 1000 iteractions) or std (this is the std deviation of the average calculation).

-We will clearly get different answers depending on how we subsample.

-For now, we can proceed with and without subsampling and then re run analyses with different settings to see how our answer changes.
+Here, I will produce datasets both with and without subsampling.
+We will use the subsampled data for our analysis and we can explore/describe the data from the samples below the subsampling threshold.

 *I recommend running iterations of these analyses with different thresholds for the commands above to see how our data filtering is changed.
 Then we can make data-driven decisions.*